Mathieu van der Poel: 2024 – Roubaix–Flanders double

-Van der Poel began his 2024 road season at Milan-San Remo, where Van der Poel rode for his teammate Jasper Philipsen, following Tadej Pogačar's attacks over the top of the Poggio and pacing the final lead in to San Remo, where Philipsen sprinted for the win.
+Van der Poel began his 2024 road season at Milan–San Remo, where Van der Poel rode for his teammate Jasper Philipsen, following Tadej Pogačar's attacks over the top of the Poggio and pacing the final lead in to San Remo, where Philipsen sprinted for the win.

 Van der Poel had a strong cobbled classics season, winning the E3 Saxo Classic, finishing second at Gent–Wevelgem, and then winning the Tour of Flanders for a record-tying third time.
 The next week, Van der Poel won Paris-Roubaix for the second consecutive year.

 Returning to defend his title, Van der Poel finished third, claiming the bronze medal at the 2024 UCI Road World Championships, after winning the sprint for third place in the group behind winner Pogačar and silver medalist Ben O'Connor.

 In October, Van der Poel won the UCI Gravel World Championships, dropping breakaway companion Florian Vermeersch with 13 km to go and winning solo with over a minute gap.
 This marked Van der Poel's eighth world championship across three different disciplines.

-2025 - second Milan–San Remo win
+2025 – second Milan–San Remo win

 During the winter cyclo-cross season, Van der Poel won every race he participated in, culminating in winning the world championships in Liévin.
 Van der Poel led for the majority of the race, finishing 45 seconds ahead of rival Wout van Aert.
 It was Van der Poel's seventh world championship, tying the record of Erik De Vlaeminck.

 Van der Poel began his road season in March at the Ename Samyn Classic, which he won in a bunch sprint.
 Van der Poel won the 2025 Milan-San Remo, out-sprinting Filippo Ganna and Tadej Pogačar after following Pogačar's attack on the Cipressa with 25 km to go.
 It was van der Poel's second win at the race, and seventh monument of his career.

-He secured his eight monument victory with a win in Paris-Roubaix after riding solo away from the fallen Pogačar with 38 kilometers to go, eventually winning by over a minute.
+He secured his eighth monument victory with a win in Paris-Roubaix after riding solo away from the fallen Pogačar with 38 kilometers to go, eventually winning by over a minute.
 He became the third rider in the race's history to win three consecutive editions.

-Having vowed to return to cross-country mountain bike racing, Van Der Poel returned to the sport at the 2025 UCI Mountain Bike World Cup race in Nove Mesto, Czechia, but exited the race less than halfway through after crashing twice, with the second crash resulting in a fractured scaphoid bone, he vowed to continue preparation for the world championships despite the setback.
+Van der Poel returned to cross-country mountain bike racing at the 2025 UCI Mountain Bike World Cup race in Nove Mesto, Czechia, but exited the race less than halfway through after crashing twice, with the second crash resulting in a fractured scaphoid bone.
+He vowed to continue preparation for the world championships despite the setback.